 - An average annual cost of no more than $32,000

 - A median starting salary no lower than $35,000

 4 Year; Gainesville, FL

 The University of Florida has many fantastic learning opportunities for students to explore various careers.
 As a pet parent, it’s important to consider the pet policy set for student housing and on campus.

 At this school, students must obtain a Pet Policy Agreement from Housing and Residence Life before bringing a pet into housing.
 They must also get written approval from residence hall staff and roommates before they can have a pet.

-At the University of Florida, students cannot keep dogs and cats on-campus unless they are emotional support animals.
+At the University of Florida, students cannot keep a dog or cat on-campus unless it’s an emotional support animal.
 However, there are several alternative pets you can have, including: